Siva-Subramaniam-DS/app-analysis/README.md

 <link rel="stylesheet" href="static/app.css"> links an external CSS file for styling the page.
 This file is located in the static directory.

 ``` 2.
 Header: ```
-The <header> element contains the title of the page and the current date and time, which are populated by JavaScript.
+The "header" element contains the title of the page and the current date and time, which are populated by JavaScript.
 The class header and header-title are applied for styling, as defined in the external CSS file.

 ``` 3.
 Navigation Bar: ```